kubernetes/website/content/en/blog/_posts/2024-11-04-kubernetes-1.32-sneak-peek.md

 ### Control over terminating Pods in Deployments - KEP [#3973](https://github.com/kubernetes/enhancements/issues/3973)

-This enhancement adds a new field `.spec.PodReplacementPolicy` to Deployments, to specify whether new Pods can be scheduled only after old Pods have finished terminating, or once old Pods start terminating.
+This enhancement adds a new field `.spec.podReplacementPolicy` to Deployments, to specify whether new Pods can be created only after old Pods have finished terminating, or once old Pods start terminating.
 The default behavior depends on the deployment strategy.
-Specifying this Pod replacement policy can potentially help avoid problems with excessive resource usage or slow scheduling during rollouts and scaling.
+Specifying this Pod replacement policy can help to better control the speed of rollouts/scaling, and potentially avoid problems with excessive resource usage.

 ## Want to know more?
 New features and deprecations are also announced in the Kubernetes release notes.
 We will formally announce what's new in [Kubernetes v1.32](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.32.md) as part of the CHANGELOG for this release.